The Hard Problem and the Working Axiom

 where is a description of the system’s phenomenal properties (what it’s like to be it).
 The claim is that no amount of physical information logically entails phenomenal information.

-This formulation rests on a crucial assumption: that physics constitutes a privileged ontological base layer.
-All other descriptions (chemical, biological, psychological, phenomenal) are "higher-level" and must reduce to or supervene on the physical description.
+This rests on one assumption: physics is the privileged ontological base layer.
+Every other description — chemical, biological, psychological, phenomenal — is "higher-level," and must reduce to or supervene on the physical.
 What is "really real" is what physics describes.

 This assumption fails.